AnanyaSharma2812/DemoForms/README.md

 # DemoForms

-Basic html form for integration with an API
+Basic HTML and CSS form for integration with an API via JavaScript